Thinking about living rural for the first time? Here’s my two cents as a lifetime rural-dweller who is now raising kids rural, too.

 It’s true that rural life isn’t perfect.
 It can be ordinary and isolating at times.

-Sure, I daydream about having a Target within 70 miles.
+Sure, I used to daydream about having a Target within 70 miles.

 Local grocery pickup would be simply ah-mazing.
 (Edit: this just became reality in 2021.
 Miracles do happen!).